gaberf/aboutme/README.md

 The Website is constantly being updated, and will have more features monthly.

 As mentioned earlier, I am currently learning JavaScript, HTML, and CSS through CodeCademy and hope to make changes to this website reflecting what I am learning.

-# 🤯 What the Tech YouTube

-What the Tech is my new Tech YouTube channel focusing on computer/console/mobile related things.
-Be sure to check it out here: https://www.youtube.com/channel/UC3vTQpO_BOr9c8eQ1axqWQQ